InsideOut Institute Logo

 Bone Health in Eating Disorders

+Eating disorders may interfere with achieving peak bone mass during adolescence.
+Failure to achieve normal peak bone mass, or early loss of bone mass, may lead to premature development of osteoporosis.
 When women and girls are at a low body weight and/or have chronic caloric deprivation, they become hypo-oestrogenic (have low levels of the hormone oestrogen) (Fazeli & Klibanski, 2018).
 This is associated with low bone formation and high bone resorption, causing loss of bone (Bolton et al, 2005).
 When men and boys are at a low body weight, this causes low testosterone levels, which is correlated with low bone mineral density (Misra et al, 2008).

 Bone mineral density was found to be reduced in patients with Anorexia Nervosa, where up to 92% of female patients had osteopaenia and 38% had osteoporosis (Grinspoon et al, 2000).
 A study found that male patients experienced significantly greater bone loss than females (Mehler et al, 2008).
+Weight is the most consistent predictor of BMD at all skeletal sites (Grinspoon et al, 2000), associating Anorexia Nervosa with low bone mineral density and an increased risk of fracture (Fazeli & Klibanski, 2018).

-With regards to the effect of other eating disorders on BMD, individuals with persisting amenorrhoea, even if at a higher weight and with apparent minimal weight loss, remain at high risk for early development of osteopaenia and osteoporosis because of the effect of hormonal imbalance (Legroux& Cortet, 2019).
+With regards to the effect of other eating disorders on BMD, individuals with persisting amenorrhoea, even if at a higher weight and with apparent minimal weight loss, remain at high risk for early development of osteopaenia and osteoporosis because of the effect of hormonal imbalance (Legroux & Cortet, 2019).

 Osteoporosis and Osteopaenia Management Plan